 Pagarkhata eventually optimized its onboarding journey to make the app easy to navigate for users.
 It did so by running rapid multivariate A/B tests—variant 1 included a series of tool-tip nudges targeting users who decided to get a walkthrough and variant 2 started with a spotlight nudge followed by a series of tool-tip nudges guiding users at each step.
 These no-code walkthroughs decreased the time to value, encouraged users to complete the onboarding steps with full support, and resulted in a 3.5X increase in user activation.

-The usage of mobile QR Code scanners is expected to hit 100 million users in the U.S. by 2025, and leveraging a QR Code maker like Beaconstac will amplify the results of your marketing.
+Mobile QR Code scanners are expected to reach 100 million users in the U.S. by 2025, and leveraging a QR Code maker like Beaconstac will amplify your marketing results.

 The convenience and ease of use of this technology have made it the most approachable technology among people.
 And with Beaconstac, you can exploit this technology to its fullest.
 It is the safest QR Code solution out there, meaning businesses do not have to worry about QR Code security or misuse of information at any point.
 With the 5000+ app integrations it offers, both small and large businesses can seamlessly integrate QR Codes into their existing marketing stack.